Zantac Lung Cancer Risk

 Riddle & Brantley has been holding drug manufacturers responsible for dangerous drugs since 1985.
-Our attorneys have nearly 200 years of combined experience fighting for injury victims and we would love to help you seek justice if we can.
+Our attorneys have more than 225 years of combined experience fighting for injury victims and we would love to help you seek justice if we can.

 We’ve won many five, six and even seven-figure settlements and judgments (see disclaimer below) and are proud of the words our clients use to describe their experience working with our attorneys, paralegals and case managers:

 “It was nice to see Riddle & Brantley put me and my needs first.”